Localized Region Guidance for Class Activation Mapping in WSSS: Experiments

 \subsection{Experimental Setup}

-We evaluate IG-CAM on two standard benchmarks for weakly supervised semantic segmentation: \textbf{PASCAL VOC 2012} and \textbf{MS COCO 2014}.
+We evaluate IG-CAM on two standard benchmarks for weakly supervised semantic segmentation: PASCAL VOC 2012 and MS COCO 2014.
 VOC contains 20 object categories plus background, with 1,464 training, 1,449 validation, and 1,456 test images.
 MS COCO is more challenging, with 80 categories, 82,081 training images, and 40,137 validation images featuring cluttered scenes, small objects, and heavy occlusion.
 Following common WSSS practice, we use only image-level labels as supervision.

-IG-CAM is implemented in PyTorch with a ResNet-50 backbone pre-trained on ImageNet and enhanced with FPN.
+IG-CAM is implemented in PyTorch with a ResNet-101 backbone pre-trained on ImageNet and enhanced with FPN.
 Input images are resized to $512 \times 512$, and batch sizes are 16 (VOC) and 8 (COCO).
 We train for 50 epochs with Adam ($\beta_1=0.9,\beta_2=0.999$), learning rate $1\times10^{-4}$, and weight decay $5\times10^{-4}$.
 Early stopping is applied with patience 10.
 Augmentations progress from random crops and flips to MixUp, CutMix, and geometric warps.
 Instance-level priors are obtained via Selective Search, and influence maps are updated dynamically with $\epsilon=0.01$.
-At inference, DenseCRF is applied for final refinement.
+At inference, DenseCRF~\cite{krahenbuhl2011efficient} is applied for final refinement.
+Experiments are conducted on a single RTX 6000 Ada GPU using the PASCAL VOC 2012 and MS COCO 2014 datasets.
+Unless otherwise noted, all results are reported using single-scale inference without test-time augmentation.
+For experiments with multi-scale inference, we evaluate at five scales $\{0.5, 0.75, 1.0, 1.25, 1.5\}$ and average the logits before upsampling.
+DenseCRF post-processing follows the standard setting with 10 mean-field iterations, pairwise weight $w=3$, and kernel parameters $(\sigma_{\alpha}, \sigma_{\beta})=(3,50)$.